-In an online environment that is seemingly full of marketing opportunities it is challenging for small businesses that don’t have a big budget to hire a marketing team, hence the need for them to learn how to become social on their own.
-Everyone’s eyes are on mobile devices and social networks, but when it comes to social marketing, what works for organizations and bigger businesses may not necessarily work for small businesses.
+Small businesses on a tight budget have a challenging time hiring a marketing team, hence the need for them to learn how to become social on their own.
+Everyone’s eyes are on mobile and social media, but when it comes to social marketing, what works for big organizations may not necessarily work for small businesses.

-As a small business, you probably don’t have the financial resources to sustain promotional campaigns across all networks.
-So it’s easier to focus on Facebook and Twitter, where most users are, and then slowly discover the other platforms that can help you spread the word about your business.
+As a small business, you probably don’t have the financial resources to sustain compelling promotional campaigns across all networks.
+So, it’s easier to focus on Facebook and Twitter, where most of your audience likely is.
+Over time, you can expand to other platforms that can help you spread the word about your business.
 For example, if you run a beauty salon for pets or a graphic design company, you could go to YouTube, Pinterest, Instagram, and Tumblr.
 Use the same social platforms as your intended audience.

-Sell products and services, but not your knowledge — people are sick and tired of e-books that promise to reveal to them great secrets and to bring them fantastic results in no time.
-Share your expertise for free through regular blog posts, YouTube videos, infographics, resources, and other social content; sooner or later people will flock to you.
+People are sick and tired of e-books that promise to reveal to them great secrets and bring them fantastic results.
+Share your expertise for free through regular blog posts, YouTube videos, infographics, resources, and other social content.
+Sooner or later people will flock to you.

-Too many people search for businesses, locations, and even products and services through their mobile devices; you can’t afford not to invest in optimizing your website for mobile; you want to make sure it runs smoothly on smartphones and tablets.
+Many people today search for businesses, locations, and products through their mobile devices.
+You can’t afford not to invest in optimizing your website for mobile; you want to make sure it runs smoothly on smartphones and tablets.
 If you don’t have a responsive theme, grab one as soon as possible.

-Not developing a mobile app if you don’t have one already.
+5. Not developing a mobile app if you don’t have one already

-It doesn’t matter whether you’re selling donuts, delivering fresh fruits to local companies, designing web pages, or raising cattle: with a bit of creativity and a small investment that in time will pay off you can build an iOS or Android app.
+It doesn’t matter whether you’re selling donuts, designing web pages, or raising cattle — with a bit of creativity and a small investment you can build an iOS or Android app.
 An app can help your business in many ways.
-It can make it easier for your customers to buy from you, keep track of their orders, discover your products.
+It can make it easier for your customers to buy from you.
+It can help them keep track of their orders and discover your products.
 All this could lead to more traffic, better engagement, and ultimately, more sales.

-Finally, a warning: don’t become complacent and think that having a website, some social profiles, and a Google Maps listing is enough for your business to be visible online.
-Instead, be socially involved, distribute valuable content, and seek to continually improve your mobile experience.
+Finally, a warning: don’t become complacent.
+Don’t think that having a website, some social profiles, and a Google Maps listing is enough for your business to be visible online.
+Be socially involved: create and distribute valuable content.
+And don’t forget to continually improve your website’s mobile experience.